Dave Wannstedt

-David Wannstedt (born May 21, 1952) is a former American football coach.
-He has been the head coach of the Chicago Bears and Miami Dolphins of the National Football League (NFL).
+David Raymond Wannstedt (born May 21, 1952) is an American former college and professional football coach.
+He has been the head coach of the Chicago Bears (1993–1998) and Miami Dolphins (2000–2004) of the National Football League (NFL).
 He was also the head coach of the University of Pittsburgh football team from 2005 to 2010.
 He also was a long-time assistant to Jimmy Johnson with the Dallas Cowboys, Miami Hurricanes, and Oklahoma State Cowboys as well as an associate of Johnson when both were assistants at the University of Pittsburgh.

-Early years
+Early life

 Wannstedt was born in Baldwin, Pennsylvania and attended Baldwin High School.
 He earned an athletic scholarship to the University of Pittsburgh playing offensive tackle and blocking for future Heisman Trophy winner Tony Dorsett.
 After a successful career with the Panthers, he was chosen in the fifteenth round of the 1974 NFL draft by the Green Bay Packers, but spent his only NFL season on the injured reserve list with a neck injury.

 Coaching career

 Assistant coach in college

 In 1975, Pitt coach Johnny Majors hired him as a graduate assistant coach.
-The following year, while at Pitt, he earned his master’s degree.
+The following year, while at Pitt, he earned his master's degree.
 He was on the staff when the Panthers won the 1976 NCAA Division I-A national football championship with a victory over the Georgia Bulldogs in the 1977 Sugar Bowl.
 In 1977, Jimmy Johnson joined the staff of the Pitt Panthers and the two would forge a long lasting personal and professional bond.
 When Johnson left to become the head coach of the Oklahoma State Cowboys in 1979, he invited Wannstedt to join his staff.

 Wannstedt served as defensive line coach for the Oklahoma State Cowboys for the 1979 and 1980 seasons and was promoted to defensive coordinator in 1981, a spot he held for two seasons.
 He moved on to the University of Southern California in 1983 to coach the Trojans and served as the defensive line coach for three years.
 In 1986, Wannstedt became defensive coordinator for the Miami Hurricanes under friend and mentor Jimmy Johnson, where they won a national championship in 1987.